rfbergeron/bompiler/IDEAS.md

 object underlying the pointer has no specified width), but I am not certain of this.

+## Pointer conversions
+According to the standard, expressions with array type decay to pointer type except when their parent expression is "&", "++", "--", or "sizeof", or as the left operand of the assignment and dot operators.
+In all cases except for the "sizeof" operator, this is so that the compiler issues errors or warnings, since expressions of array type are not lvalues and cannot be changed, and the dot operator would otherwise give crytic errors about member access with the dot operator.

+The "sizeof" operator gives the number of elements in the array.

+Similarly, expressions of function type become expressions of function pointer type except when their parent expression is the address-of operator.

 ## Scope
 The standard defines three scopes: The first is file scope, which is occupied by all objects not declared within a block, and which is visible anywhere within